Nanquitas/ntrplglib/README.md

-The ntrplglib will provide tools to make the creation of ntr plugins easily.
+The ntrplglib will provide a set of tools to make the creation of ntr plugins easily.